upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 * [Compilation of all Interactive CYOAs on r/InteractiveCYOA] – By [u/PixelGMS].
 It contains 57 entries.
     * [Reddit post][pixel-post]
-* [launchcode01dl's Modded CYOAs] – A collection of Modded CYOAs that have effectively infinite points.
 * [Ikeran's Jumpchain Index](https://ikeran.org/jumpchain-index.html) – A list
   of Jumpchains